-The mission of the Counseling Center, which is located in the Student Resource Center, is to provide service within the college environment that contributes to academic success, personal growth, and the positive community life of the college.
-The Counseling Center seeks to provide services that promote independence and stability among students.
-Both personal counseling and career services are available.
-Individual counseling is offered for a variety of mental health issues, including depression, low self-esteem, relationship issues, anxiety, stress management, learning disabilities, trauma recovery, family-of-origin issues, grief counseling, and marital and engagement counseling.
-The Counseling Center also seeks to assist students in all phases of career development.
-Students are encouraged to seek assistance with career planning early in their college years.
-Career services include career counseling, job listings, career publications, job fairs, graduate school fairs, seminars, and workshops.
+A variety of counseling services are available to all students.
+The College has an agreement with a professional counselor to provide counseling on mental health issues, including depression, low self-esteem, relationship issues, anxiety, stress management, learning disabilities, trauma recovery, and grief counseling.

+The College also seeks to assist students in all phases of career development.
+Students are encouraged to seek assistance with career planning early in the college years.
+Career services include career counseling, job listings, career publications, job fairs, graduate school fairs, seminary, and workshops.